“I want to make the invisible, visible.

 I want to give the voiceless a voice”

-Michele has generously donated some of her Las Colinas photographs to Second Chance.
+Michele has generously donated some of her photographs to Second Chance.
 “I am privileged to have Second Chance use my images to help put a face to their important work.”

 The photos are 22 x 16 and are mounted on ½-inch Gatorboard, which eliminates the need for mattes and frames.
-If you would like to purchase one of Michele’s remarkable photos for your own collection or donate one to Second Chance, please contact Dawn at 619-839-0964 or email@example.com, to arrange a viewing.
-Cost per photo is $150.00 with all proceeds benefitting Second Chance.
+If you would like to purchase one of Michele’s remarkable photos for your own collection, or donate one to Second Chance, please contact Maureen at email@example.com.
+The cost per photo is $150.00 with all proceeds benefitting Second Chance.